iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 You may find here quite obscure looking Collision Checking options, here is explanation of what they do:
 * Precise collision checking: If this option is on, collision with this sprite will be pixel-perfect.
 Otherwise it'll check only bounding box of the sprite.
-* Separate collision masks: If this option is on and sprite has more than 1 subimage, then collision mask will match the current subimage, instead of using one mask that consists of all subimages grouped on top of eachother.
+* Separate collision masks: If this option is on and sprite has more than 1 subimage, then collision mask will match the current subimage, instead of using one mask that consists of all subimages grouped on top of each other.
-* Modify masks button: You can directly edit the sprite's mask.
+* Modify masks: You can directly edit the sprite's mask.
 Although, if you want an object to have one thing as a sprite and other as a mask, it is better to make two different sprites for it.

 If you press on "Edit Sprite" button, then it will open Sprite Edit window:

 ![](img/03_sprite_edit_window.png)

-From here you can add, delete or edit each individual subimage of the sprite (double-click to edit), change their order, save one to PNG or read one from file, as well as preview sprite animation by using "Show preview" checkbox.
+From here you can add, delete or edit each individual subimage of the sprite, change their order, save one to PNG or read one from file, as well as preview sprite animation by using "Show preview" checkbox.
 More image manipulations are available in image editor or in menu options.
 They should be quite straght-forward to use.

 ## Backgrounds - tilesets
 Backgrounds are images that are simply drawn to the screen.
 They are used in mainly two ways: Tilesets or Actually room backgrounds.
 Backgrounds cannot be animated and don't have collision.
 You can also use backgrounds for various props in your room.
 Using Background as room background was discussed previously, in order to use it as tileset you should also check the "Use as Tileset" checkbox in Background's properties and set up the size of each tile.
 Other options are useful only if your tiles are not tightly packed together and have space around them.

-In order to use background as a static prop, in Room Editor you open Tiles tab, add this background as tile, select whole area as tile region.
+`[TODO: move or remove (or not do anything) with this guide on how to prop]` In order to use background as a static prop, in Room Editor you open Tiles tab, add this background as tile, select whole area as tile region.
 Now you can place the prop.

 ### Background Properties
 Creating background or double-clicking existing one will open Background Properties window.
 From here you can: